CryptoJones/AzureSQLServerBackup/README.md

 Written against .NET Framework 4.6

+Purpose: to create **local** backup files for Azure SQL or Remote SQL Server 2014 databases.

 Utility creates a .bacpac file for each server/database specified in AzureSQLServerBackup.config.json.

 On first run it will create the config file for you.
 Edit the config with your backup directory, hostname, database, login and password and run the application again.